edthedev/testable_javascript_setup/README.md

 2. VirtualBox or VMWare - https://www.virtualbox.org/wiki/Downloads
 3. Ansible Core - http://docs.ansible.com/intro_installation.html#installing-the-control-machine

-Vagrant will should automatically detect VirtualBox or VMWare, as long as one or the other is installed.
+Vagrant should automatically detect VirtualBox or VMWare, as long as one or the other is installed.

 How to Use
 -----------